 Pleurodesis is a medical procedure that stops the fluid building up.
 After draining the fluid, the doctor injects talc or an antibiotic into the space between the pleura.
 The talc or antibiotic irritate the pleura, which makes them stick together.
 Now there is no space for the fluid to collect, so it doesn’t build up any more.
 This doesn't always work completely the first time, but you may be able to have it done again.

 Researchers are running trials looking at pleurodesis treatment.
 One trial called the TIME3 trial is looking at using a drug called urokinase to help drain fluid from around the lung to make breathing easier.
 Sometimes there is more than 1 pocket of fluid between the lung and chest wall.
 This makes it difficult to drain all the fluid away.
 Urokinase may help to break down the pockets.
 The aim of the trial is to see if urokinase can help control and improve shortness of breath caused by pleural effusion and improve the success rate of pleurodesis.
 This trial has now closed and we are waiting for the results.
-Another trial called the Meso VATS trial is recruiting people with a type of lung cancer called mesothelioma.
+Another trial called the Meso VATS trial has recruited people with a type of lung cancer called mesothelioma.
 This trial is looking at 2 procedures called pleurodesis and pleurectomy to see which works best to prevent a build up of fluid around the lung.
 The IPC PLUS trial is looking at whether an indwelling pleural catheter is more effective than a pleurodesis.

 Ascites (a-site-eez) is the medical name for fluid on the abdomen.
 Ascites pushes up onto the diaphragm which gives it less room to move and causes breathlessness.